 The pandemic had severe effects on the economic sector.
 But according to government and institution measures in response to Covid-19 by KPMG, the Government of Poland supports the system through financial packages and support.
 Poland is currently rising from the aftermath of the pandemic.
 It was among the least affected places in the European Union.

 According to the OECD Better Life index, Poland performs well in some measures of well-being based on data.
 According to them: Poland, compared to the average, has better health status, education, jobs and earnings, the balance of work and life, social security, civic engagement, and housing facilities.

 Population: 38 million

-According to the World Bank organization, the Polish economy was the least affected by Covid-19.
-However, the GDP dropped around 3% in 2020.
+Poland has one of the biggest consumer market in all of Europe.
+While there is a slow growth in 2023, it is projected to strengthen in 2024 due to recovery in private consumption and investments.
 It was the first output contraction in more than 20 years.
 Well-planned financial programs were introduced to reduce poverty and increase growth.
 The business environment improved along with its wages.

 Poland faced challenges during the pandemic.
 The government sector tried to support the economy by ensuring the fluidity of money and supporting their people by using good policies.
 Also, the aging population poses problems for the labor supply.
 All the sectors would be rejuvenated soon with the decline of the pandemic’s intensity and cases.

 Market Size: According to a report by the International Trade Administration, Poland has a dynamic market.
 Foreigners are drawn to invest in the place due to the quality of life, education, competitive workforce, and locational significance.

 It is the largest single market among the new EU states.
 Poland has the tenth largest economy based on the GDP growth (592 billion USD), and on average, its growth is 4%, according to the World Bank.